Who's the fastest growing demographic on Facebook? Older People.

 What do sellers want the most?
 To know how much money they can get from their home.

-After that, they put in their email or phone number and then it's up to you to get back to the as soon as you can.
+After that, they put in their email or phone number and then it's up to you to get back to them as soon as you can.

 The software texts and emails you immediately.
-Why’s it so important to get an automated text immediately so you can follow up fast?
+Why is it so important to get an automated text immediately so you can follow up fast?

 Because studies show that following up within 5 minutes of receiving a lead increases your chances of converting by 90 percent.

 And then each 5 minutes you wait, the more your chance decreases.
-If you can’t call them have someone or a secretary call them and set up another appointment to meet them.
+If you can’t call them have someone or a secretary call them and set up an appointment to meet them.